mrkkrp/markkarpov.com/post/working-with-text-without-pain.md

 ## Modal editing

-Even with “sticky keys” and sequential key bindings for most tasks, common, intensive editing commands like “go to beginning of the line” (<kbd>⎈ Ctrl</kbd>+<kbd>a</kbd> by default in Emacs) still require holding a modifier key.
-“Sticky keys” is not exactly a win in this case, as combinations like <kbd>⎈ Ctrl</kbd>+<kbd>n</kbd> may need to be pressed several times in a row.
+Even with “sticky keys” and sequential key bindings for most tasks, common, intensive editing commands like “go to beginning of the line” ([⎈ Ctrl][kbd]+[a][kbd] by default in Emacs) still require holding a modifier key.
+“Sticky keys” is not exactly a win in this case, as combinations like [⎈ Ctrl][kbd]+[n][kbd] may need to be pressed several times in a row.
 The fact that the number of keys located in convenient positions is limited suggests that we must use different “layers” for editing: one layer would input keys as usual while another layer would run various common editing commands using the same keys.

 The idea is nothing new, of course, this is how Vi works.
 The technique is called *modal editing* because we sort of have (at least) two modes of